 Oliver, one thing that I completely agree with you on.
 'They didn't plan this life, it just evolved through their passion and their choices.'
 And with those choices, we must each ultimately accept the responsibility for the outcomes."

-Both views tally with the reality, but they disagree on whether it is advisable to pursue a lifestyle of a milonguero.
-What is the purpose of life?
+Both views are factual but they disagree on whether it is advisable to pursue the lifestyle of a milonguero.
+So, what is the purpose of life?
 How should one live?
-Why in the eyes of the world some careers are good but others are not?
+What career should one choose?
+Why some jobs are considered good but others are not?
 What if dancing tango could make one rich like a movie star?

-Materialism is a disease of the modern times.
+Materialism is the cancer of the modern times.
 Any sensible person can understand that unrestrained pursuit of wealth, growth, development and consumption is an ill-advised practice.
 The resources on the Earth are limited, impossible to provide the world of seven billion people all with extravagant and squandering lifestyles.
-As God's gift to all mankind whom we hold are born equal, the natural resources should be used rationally, temperately and fairly by all people, and should not be spoiled willfully just for our own luxurious living at the cost of the environment and future generations, let alone to allow a few to use them as means to enrich themselves.
+As nature's gift to all mankind whom we hold are born equal, the resources should be used rationally, temperately and fairly by all people and should not be spoiled willfully just for our own luxurious living at the cost of the environment and future generations, let alone to allow a few to use them as means to enrich themselves.

 Lately, there is a story pregnant with meaning circulating on the Web.